SpongeBob SquarePants Rock Bottom Plunge: Ride experience

 The ride vehicles exit the boarding station by turning to the left and climb the 67 foot tall lift hill.
-Guests then "plunge" down the past-vertical drop at 97 degrees, and ride through: a vertical loop at 40 miles per hour, speed hill, cutback overbank turn, heartline roll, mid-course break run, overbank helix, an additional break run, then finally return to the boarding station.
+Guests then "plunge" down the past-vertical drop at 97 degrees, and ride through: a vertical loop at 40 miles per hour, speed hill, cutback overbank turn, heartline roll, mid-course brake run, overbank helix, an additional brake run, then finally return to the boarding station.